All on-site museum programs are offered October–June, Monday–Friday. Fees listed below are per class (up to 35 students). Click here to register.

-Bus transportation scholarships (Clatsop, Columbia and Wahkiakum Counties only) are available by application.
+Bus transportation scholarships (Clatsop, Columbia, and Wahkiakum Counties only) are available by application.
 Submit a completed form for consideration.

 For questions about school programs, please contact the Education Manager, Nate Sandel at 503.325.2323.

-Underwater Robotics Learning Lab (available April 3 to June 16)
+Underwater Robotics Learning Lab

 In this activity-based program, students will learn the fundamentals of underwater ROV (remotely operated vehicle) design.
-Working in teams, students will build an ROV and try to recover the seven remaining carronades from the shipwreck of the USS Shark.
+Working in teams, students will build a ROV and try to recover the seven remaining carronades from the shipwreck of the USS Shark.

 If your students would like to visit the USS Shark exhibit, please schedule 30 minutes following your Learning Lab visit.